Detectives look at SUV's 'black box' from Tiger Woods crash

 USA TODAY first reported the search warrant.

-A black box is a computer that stores data from a vehicle’s sensors, which can be downloaded by police officers investigating a crash.
+A black box is a computer that stores data from a vehicle’s sensors, which can be downloaded.
 The boxes usually are below the center of the dashboard or beneath seats to be protected from damage.

 There aren’t any federal regulations requiring the boxes, but the U.S. National Highway Traffic Safety Administration says nearly all vehicles have them now.
 The government does require the recorders to store 15 data points including speed before impact and whether brake and gas pedals were pressed.